-The Council has a corporate complaints procedure, details of which can be found on the website.
-(Click here)
+The Council has a corporate complaints procedure, details of which can be found on the website. (click here)

 The Audit and Standards Committee considers any complaints made against members of the Council relating to breaches of the code of conduct.
-During 2019/20 the Monitoring Officer investigated two member complaints both of which have been completed, with one being reported to Audit and Standards Committee and Council in April 2019.
+During 2020/21 no complaints were made to the Council's Monitoring Officer.

 Complaints made to the Local Government Ombudsman (LGO) are monitored by the Chief Executive and reported annually to the Scrutiny Committee with accompanying details so that lessons can be learned where appropriate.
-For 2019/20 the LGO closed six complaints after initial enquiry.
-The LGO upheld three which found the Council's handling of the original complaint was flawed at previous stages.
+Of the four complaints made to LGO in 2020/21, the LGO closed three complaints after initial enquiry and upheld one.
+The Ombudsman found the Council at fault and recommended an appropriate remedy.